centre-for-humanities-computing/DDB_Tagger/README.md

 ## How to run the prototype

+(NB: For copyright reasons, the data from DBO cannot be included in this repository.
+These instructions assume you have the data, in a folder called _dict_)

 First, create a virtual environment to work in.
 Then you should activate the virtual environemnt and install the necessary requirements.

 For example: